-Hallmarq Veterinary Imaging has again scooped a Queen’s Award for Enterprise, this time in the Innovation category for its 1.5T high-field MRI scanner, developed specifically for the small animal veterinary market.
+Hallmarq has won another Queen’s Award for Enterprise, this time in the Innovation category for its 1.5T high-field MRI scanner, developed specifically for the small animal veterinary market.

 Combining unique, customer-led technical design with an innovative business model makes this technology accessible to a wider market, providing a feasible option for veterinary practices seeking to offer more advanced diagnostics to benefit pets.

-Previously, Hallmarq’s unique Standing Equine MRI system was recognised with two Queen’s Awards in 2015, one for Innovation and one for International Trade, and they are proud to be recognised again in what are seen as the most prestigious UK business awards.
+Previously, Hallmarq’s unique Standing Equine MRI system was recognized with two Queen’s Awards in 2015, one for Innovation and one for International Trade, and they are proud to be recognised again in what is seen as the most prestigious UK business awards.

 Accessible Advanced Imaging